Griswold cast iron skillet. Simple identification guide using logos.

 Notable reduction in logo size.
 Circa 1939-1957

-Erie cast iron is some of the most sought-after vintage cast iron you can collect.
-Griswold used this logo between 1880-1907.
+Erie cast iron is one of the most sought-after vintage cast iron brands you can collect.
+Griswold used this logo between 1880 and 1907.

 Erie cast iron